 I figured however, I could not clear any of their names so easily.

 The clock now showed minutes past 11.
-Strangely, I ignored it.
+I ignored it.
 I knew I would not sleep well that night until I found whoever ate my scone.

 I carefully observed their every move.
 In an attempt to lure them, I shook the food container—a surely familiar sound.
 Lynx began to reach for the food bowl.
 “Interesting, he is hungry!,” I thought.
 Meanwhile, Cleopatra and Hazelnut’s lack of interest in Lynx’s meal tells me that their stomachs had just been filled.